sahilbobade/DepthCam-DNN-Object-Detection-and-State-Estimation/README.md

 2. **Installation**: Clone this repository and install the required dependencies listed in the `requirements.txt` file.
 3. **Running the Application**: Detailed steps on how to run the application are in below section.

-Here's how you can structure the instructions in your `README.md` to guide users on how to use the scripts for both methods:

----

 ## Usage Instructions

 This project provides two methods for running the object detection and size estimation tasks using the Intel RealSense camera.